braughtg/FarmData2-For190VC-Activities/farmdata2_modules/fd2_tabs/fd2_example/README.md

 ### JavaScript and CSS Libraries ###

-JavaScript and CSS libraries can be included in module by adding them to the module configuration files (i.e. `.info` and `.module`).
+JavaScript and CSS libraries can be included in a module by adding them to the module configuration files (i.e. `.info` and `.module`).

 #### Local Libraries ####